Lucas-Tsai-source/Android-Studio-App/README.md

 # Android-Studio-App

 # Introduction
-An simple app that includes these following features: introducing the product in a convenience store, the landmark in our university, also phone calls, mail texting, shopping cart system …etc.
+A simple app includes these following features:
+1. Introducing the product in a convenience store
+2. The landmark in our university, also
+3. Phone calls
+4. Mail texting
+5. Shopping cart system … etc.

 # Features